My student is interested in study abroad. Where and when do we start?

 Will students be responsible for arranging their own airfare?

-Programs, exchanges, affiliations, and non-Loyola programs will require students to arrange their own airline tickets.
+Some programs, exchanges, affiliations, and non-Loyola programs will require students to arrange their own airline tickets.
 Students who choose to arrange airfare through Loyola's travel agent, Frosch Travel, may travel as a group to their host university.
 Students should contact their program director for more detailed travel information.

 Will my Honors student be able to study abroad?